cmigz/today-i-learned/flexbox/flex-basics.md

 #### Space Between

-Space between will adjust the content evenly between each child elements.
+`space-between` will adjust the content evenly between each child elements.
 Bear in mind if the parent container has padding it won't be set to the edge like in the example below.

 ```css
 .parent {